High Speed Hashing for Integers and Strings: Universal hashing

 Since $p>u=2^{64}$, we generally need to reserve more than 64 bits for $a\in[p]_+$, so the product $ax$ has more than 128 bits.
 To compute $ax$, we now have the issue that multiplication of $w$-bit numbers automatically discards overflow, returning only the $w$ least significant bits of the product.
 However, we can get the product of 32-bit numbers, representing them as 64-bit numbers, and getting the full 64-bit result.
 We need at least 6 such 64-bit multiplications to compute $ax$.

 Next issue is, how do we compute $ax \bmod p$?
 For 64-bit numbers we have a general mod-operation, though it is rather slow, and here we have more than 128 bits.

 An idea from \cite{CW79} is to let $p$ be a Mersenne prime, that is, a prime of the form $2^q-1$.
-We can here use the Mersenne prime $2^{89}-1$.
-The point in using a Mersenne prime is that
+Useful examples of such Mersenne primes are $2^{61}-1$ and $2^{89}-1$.
+The point in using a Mersenne prime $p=2^q-1$ is that